CoffeeStraw/PyonFX/docs/tutorials/first_steps/03_time_and_space.md

 - **Horizontal positions**: `line.left`, `line.center`, `line.right`
 - **Vertical positions**: `line.top`, `line.middle`, `line.bottom`

-These fields represent the pixel coordinates based on the text's layout and the video resolution.
+These properties represent pixel coordinates based on the text's layout and the video resolution.

 > Note: while we're exploring these with full lines in this tutorial, these positioning properties become even more powerful when working with individual words, syllables, and characters within a line—allowing you to position each text element precisely where it originally appeared when creating advanced karaoke effects.